Russian-Learner-Corpus/annotator/README.md

 # Annotator

-A tool for automatic annotation of Russian texts.
-Uses two versions of a text: original and corrected to extract and classify edits.
+A tool for automatic error annotation in Russian sentences.
+Taking as input an original sentence and its correction, it extracts and classifies changes according to the [RLC type system](https://aclanthology.org/2024.lrec-main.1241.pdf).
 Developed as a modification of [ERRANT](https://github.com/chrisjbryant/errant) for Russian texts.

-Using it can be as simple as
+Usage:

 ```
 from annotator import Annotator